 Right of access to personal information relating to you

-Right to request that your personal information be rectified
+Right to request rectification of inaccurate or incomplete personal information

 If your personal information is inaccurate or incomplete, you can request that it is corrected.

-Right to request erasure of your personal data
+Right to request erasure of your personal information

-You can ask for your information to be deleted or removed if there is not a compelling reason for 1825 Financial Planning Limited to continue to have it.
+You can ask for your information to be deleted or removed if there is not a compelling reason for abrdn to continue to have it.

-Right to restrict processing of your personal data
+Right to restrict processing of your personal information

 You can ask that we block or suppress the processing of your personal information for certain reasons.
 This means that we are still permitted to keep your information - but only to ensure we don't use it in the future for those reasons you have restricted.